Publications

 Regulatory Freeze Pending Review (January 20, 2025)

 This memorandum imposes a regulatory freeze pending review.
-It directs all executive departments and agencies to halt the proposal or issuance of new rules until they are reviewed and approved by a department or agency head appointed by the President.
+It directs all executive departments and agencies to halt the proposal or issuance of new rules until they are reviewed and approved by a department or agency head appointed by the president.
 Additionally, any rules sent to the Office of the Federal Register but not yet published must be withdrawn for review.
 The memorandum also suggests postponing the effective dates of published rules for 60 days to allow for a thorough review of any questions of fact, law, and policy.
 Following this postponement, appropriate actions should be taken for rules that raise substantial questions.
 The Office of Management and Budget Director is responsible for overseeing the implementation of this order and ensuring compliance with applicable EOs concerning regulatory management.

 Hiring Freeze (January 20, 2025)

 This memorandum implements a hiring freeze for federal civilian employees across the executive branch.
 No vacant positions as of noon on January 20, 2025, may be filled, and no new positions may be created, with exceptions for military personnel, immigration enforcement, national security, and public safety roles.
-The Director of the Office of Personnel Management (“OPM”) can grant exemptions as necessary.
+The Director of the OPM can grant exemptions as necessary.
 Within 90 days, the Director of the OMB must submit a plan to reduce the federal workforce through efficiency improvements and attrition.
 The freeze does not affect the provision of Social Security, Medicare, or Veterans’ benefits and prohibits contracting outside the federal government to circumvent the freeze.

 Delivering Emergency Price Relief for American Families and Defeating the Cost-of-Living Crisis (January 20, 2025)